no one deals like we do!

 We're in Niagara-on-the-Lake, just an hour west of Toronto, at Inniskillin Wines.
-It's January, during the annual Niagara Icewine Festival.
-At the 10-day event, participants sample award-winning Icewines at wineries, gala dinners and outdoor bars and café tables, carved entirely from ice.
+It's January, during the annual Niagara Icewine Festival (2025 dates: January 10 to 26).
+At the three-weekend event, participants sample award-winning Icewines at wineries, gala dinners and outdoor bars and café tables, carved entirely from ice.

 A snow-topped sign, Inniskillin Ice Wine Grapes, marks the end of a row of brown vines.
 With gloved hands, we detach clusters of frozen bronze grapes, capped with icy crowns.
 They rattle like marbles as we toss them into plastic crates.
 It's so cold our breath creates clouds of steam as we speak.
 Our fingers feel like frozen French fries.